csd1100/learning/notes/ansible/basics.md

         key: value
 ```

+### Includes and Imports
+- Includes are dynamic and used for conditionally including something.
+- While, Imports are static and decided when ansible pre-processes the file.

 ### Best Practices
 - Use variables to separate site-specific playbooks.
 - Make your playbook such that it will be mostly common for all the sites.